+hence, $\tau_{i,k}$ can be studied by means of Monte Carlo simulation.
+While this analytical representation clarifies which are the hyperparameters directly involved in tie probabilities across groups $\tau_{i,k}$, their effect on borrowing of strength is not analytically evident.
+Indeed, $\rho$ modifies the spatial covariance entries $a_{i,k}$ while $\sigma^2$ rescales both the marginal variability of the log-ratios and their cross-covariance.
+Hence, apart from limiting cases such as $\sigma^2 \to 0$, for which the weights concentrate around the uniform vector and $\tau_{i,k} \to 1/H$, monotonicity or explicit interpretations of the induced borrowing of strength are generally not available in closed form and are best assessed numerically.

-\subsection{Sampling strategy in details}
+\section{Sampling strategy in details}

-In this section we give more details about the two major steps of the reversible jump MCMC algorithm, i.e., the \textit{between models move} which consists in the joint update of $H$ and the corresponding parameter vector, and the \textit{within model move} which implements, conditionally to $H$, a sampling scheme to update the vector of parameters $\bm{\theta}_{H}$, $\sigma^2$ and $G$, as introduced in \Cref{sec:algorithm}.
+In this section, we give more details about the two major steps of the reversible jump MCMC algorithm, i.e., the \textit{between-models move} which consists in the joint update of $H$ and the corresponding parameter vector, and the \textit{within-model move} which implements, conditionally to $H$, a sampling scheme to update the vector of parameters $\bm{\theta}_{H}$, $\sigma^2$ and $G$, as introduced in \Cref{sec:algorithm} of the manuscript.